-This general information is given to all MICEFA students, however if you are a CUNY or CSU IP student, please refer to your Resident Director for more information about your arrival schedule.
+This general information is given to all MICEFA students, however if you are a UMiami, SUNY or CSU IP student, please refer to your Resident Director for more information about your arrival schedule.

 Placement Test & Skype Interview

 Following the 1st part of the placement test, each student will receive an email providing the date and time of their Skype© interview appointment with MICEFA Staff.
-During this appointment you will discuss your anything related to your exchange in Paris.
+During this appointment you will be given the opportunity to ask any questions you might have regarding your exchange in Paris.

 Students must download Skype in advance.

 This interview will be conducted in both French and English.